orbartal/spring-angular-users-authentication-sample/README.md

 # spring-angular-users-authentication-sample
 An example of a secure spring boot and angularjs app.
-With ssl, user authentication and permissions managment.
+With ssl, user authentication and permissions management.